apify/crawlee/README.md

 * Disable browser fingerprinting protections used by websites.
 * ...

+In Python you can use [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for JavaScript, **THE language of the web**.
-The goal of Apify SDK is to provide a toolbox for these generic web scraping and crawling tasks.
+The goal of Apify SDK is to provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
 Don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.